 By way of exception, the stock options granted under the LLY 2019 Plan are not subject to any continuous employment condition nor will they lapse in the event of death or disability of the optionee during the exercise period and six months after the death or disability of the optionee.
-In addition, the executive board decided to lift, for two of our employees, the continued service condition to which the exercise of their stock options is subject, notwithstanding the termination of their employment agreement.
+In addition, the executive board decided to lift, for two of our employees and Mr. Philippe Mauberna, former member of the executive board, the continued service condition to which the exercise of their stock options is subject, notwithstanding the termination of their employment agreement.
+The executive board also decided to extend the exercise period of the vested stock options of an employee having left the Group by two years.
+In addition, the executive board decided to accelerate, as from June 30, 2021, the vesting of the OSA 2020 Mr. Philippe Mauberna holds, enabling him to exercise all of them, in the context of his departure from the Company.

-Pursuant to the Stock Option Plans, in the event of a Liquidity Event, an optionee's right to exercise his or her employee stock options governed by any such plans will be accelerated so that the optionee may exercise all vested and unvested employee stock options immediately prior to the completion of the Liquidity Event.
+Pursuant to the Stock Option Plans, in the event of a Liquidity Event, an optionee's right to exercise his or her employee stock options governed by any such plans will be accelerated (subject, if applicable, to a certain stock price being reached) so that the optionee may exercise all vested and unvested employee stock options immediately prior to the completion of the Liquidity Event.
 Any employee stock option that is not exercised for any reason on or prior to the completion of the Liquidity Event will automatically lapse.